 In the meantime, Desjardins Group has promised to reimburse its members for any losses stemming from this data breach and to provide them with 12-month credit monitoring plans.
 While Desjardins Group hasn’t released the figures accounting for the damage, a breach with this level of notoriety will likely be costly – especially in terms of long term brand damage and consumer trust.
 According to a study by Comparitech Ltd., public companies that have suffered a data breach under perform the Nasdaq by 15.6% three years after they reveal the breach.

-This breach shows that a defense in depth security strategy that includes privileged access security, multi factor authentication, and the detection of anomalous behavior with tools such as database activity monitoring has never been more crucial.
+This breach shows that a defense in depth security strategy that includes privileged access management, multi-factor authentication, and the detection of anomalous behavior with tools such as database activity monitoring has never been more crucial.
 While insider threats can be more difficult to identify, especially in a case where the user had privileged access rights, having a solution in place to monitor for unusual and unauthorized activities that can take automated remediation steps as needed can help reduce the amount of time it takes to stop an attack and minimize data exposure.
 No one wants to have to wait six months or more to find out the full extent of the damage.

 To learn more about how to detect insider threats and stop them, read The Danger Within: Unmasking Insider Threats.